gentlemans-club/ledgame/README.md

 ------|-----------|-------
 Black | `#000000` | Represents floor.
 The player can walk on this.
 White | `#FFFFFF` | Represents walls.
 The player cannot walk nor pass through this.
 Blue  | `#0000FF` | Represents the player.
 It is advised to only have a single pixel of this type.
-In case of several, the last encountered pixel of this type will count as the player.
+In case of several, a random blue pixel will be chosen.
 The others will be turned to floor.
 Gold  | `#FFD700` | Represents coins or gold.
 There